dependency pinning npm

 Dependency Pinning for npm: Defending Against Supply Chain Attacks

 Over the last several months, supply chain attacks against open-source libraries have become one of the most consistent threats facing development teams and businesses that vendor software.
-The most recent being the Axios npm package, which was only live for a matter of hours, but left widespread exposure.

 How npm versioning works